SwissDataScienceCenter/renku-ui/server/README.md

 Requests come from the UI client running in the user browser.

-If the request should be forwared, the server checks for existing credentials and it attachs the access token when a valid one is available (or refresh it if possible).
+If the request should be forwarded, the server checks for existing credentials and it attaches the access token when a valid one is available (or refresh it if possible).
 The request is then forwarded to the gateway and the result returned back to the UI.